 According to Gillihan, research shows that “increasing the fasting window between dinner and breakfast leads to better regulation of our weight—even if we consume the same number of calories.”
 (Hence why intermittent fasting is an increasingly popular tool for weight management.)

 In short, if you minimize your overnight fasting window by snacking well after dinner, you’ll be less likely to attain or maintain your weight goals.

-Maya shares that late-night eating is linked to disrupted sleep patterns.
+Feller shares that late-night eating can be linked to disrupted sleep patterns.
 “A study found that having a high food intake close to bedtime is associated with decreased sleep efficiency in healthy participants,” she explains.
-It also found that meals with a high fat content appear to decrease REM sleep.

 Poor Sense of Self

 Lastly, your mental health may suffer if you regularly overeat at night but want to stop.

 “Many people find it demoralizing to watch themselves break their diets at night, or eat foods they promised themselves they wouldn’t,” Gillihan explains.
 Such feelings of defeat and failure can instigate:

 - Low mood